billhhh/MiAir-Hackintosh/README.md

 Thanks for the help of ourfor, his github address is https://github.com/ourfor/Mibook-air

-For now, Mi laptop is only sold in China, so this repo target to Chinese friends.
+For now, Mi laptop is only sold in China, so this repo targets to help Chinese friends.

 # Notice